Yahya ibn Umar al-Lamtuni

-Abu Zakariyya Yahya ibn Umar ibn Talagagin ibn Turgut ibn Wartasin, commonly suffixed al-Lamtuni al-Sanhaji, (d. near Azuggi, 1056; Arabic : يحيى إبن عمر) was a chieftain of the Lamtuna, a tribe in the Sanhaja confederation.
-Yahya ibn Umar was the second emir of the Almoravids in the mid-11th century, a movement his predecessor, Yahya Ibn Ibrahim, constructed in collaboration with the religious leader Abdallah ibn Yasin.
-Yahya led the Almoravid armies in their first campaigns, including captures of Sijilmassa and Awdaghost in 1054/55, but was himself killed in battle against a dissident Berber faction in the Adrar.
-Yahya was succeeded as Almoravid emir by his brother, Abu Bakr ibn Umar.
+Abu Zakariyya Yahya ibn Umar ibn Talagagin ibn Turgut ibn Wartasin, commonly known as Yahya ibn Umar al-Lamtuni al-Sanhaji (died 1056 near Azuggi; Arabic: يحيى بن عمر), was a chieftain of the Lamtuna, a tribe of the Sanhaja confederation, and the second emir of the Almoravid movement.
+He succeeded Yahya Ibn Ibrahim, who had helped establish the movement in collaboration with the religious leader Abdallah ibn Yasin.
+Yahya led the Almoravid armies during their early campaigns, including the captures of Sijilmassa and Awdaghost in 1054–1055.
+He was killed in battle against a dissident Berber faction in the Adrar Plateau, and was succeeded as Almoravid emir by his brother, Abu Bakr ibn Umar.

+Yahya ibn Umar played an important role in the early expansion of the Almoravid movement across the western Sahara and the southern Maghreb.
+Under his leadership, the Almoravid forces defeated or subdued several local Berber groups and established control over important trading centers.
+His campaigns helped lay the foundations for the later expansion of the Almoravid state under his brother, Abu Bakr ibn Umar.